A Detailed Beginner’s Guide to Building Web Apps with Spring Boot

 What is Spring Boot?

-Spring Boot is an extension of the Spring framework that simplifies the development of stand-alone, production-ready applications.
+Spring Boot is an extension of the Spring framework .It helps in simplifying the development of stand-alone, production-ready applications.

 Why Choose Spring Boot for Web Apps?

-Simplified Configuration: Spring Boot uses convention-over-configuration, reducing the need for XML-based setup.
+• Simplified Configuration: Spring used xml based configutaion.
+Which is hectic to maintain.
+But Springboot uses convention-over-configuration.
+This reduces the need for XML-based setup.

-Embedded Server: Comes with an embedded server (Tomcat, Jetty, etc.), so you can run your app directly.
+• Embedded Server: As told earlier the springboot framework comes with an embedded server (Tomcat, Jetty, etc.).
+This means you can run your app directly.
+No need to worry about launching a separate web server.

 Also read: Top 10 Spring Boot Features Every Developer Should Know